gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 tray.

 I waited until she had removed herself before speaking.
 Then the words tumbled out of me as if I were a flighty teenager.
-"I saw him---them.
+"I saw him—them.
 In the *umram*.
 Yesterday.
-Sehdie and the boy, Vurt, and---and Ishad.
+Sehdie and the boy, Vurt, and—and Ishad.
 Ishad was there.
 He's the boy's teacher."

 Shau Sheu's eyes widened.
 "Really?
 Are you sure?"

 I nodded.
 "After the fight.
 He didn't see me.
-Oh, cherished, do you think--- Is this---"
+Oh, cherished, do you think— Is this—"

 "Hush, cherished, hush."
 She stood and came over to put her hand on my shoulder.
 I clutched it as if I were drowning, biting my other hand to hold back the tears